Blushiva/Module-10-Employee-Tracker/README.md

 # PROCESS

+About Me:
 I come from a sales/education/music/anthropology background.
 I went to the University of MN and have most of my BA and masters degree in Anthropology done.
 (I was working a double degree to save money) I was taught research by some of the best in the world at the time.
 I know how to interview people to get the job done and figure out what they need even if they don't understand what they need.
+I taught in a Non-profit.
+I worked with learners from all backgrounds.
+Community building is my lifes work.
+I have worked with immigrants, the homeless and the wealthy on social issues.
+I apply all these things to the projects that I touch.
 I am also frugal and demand that my money is spent well and that I get the most bang for my buck.

 That means...
 I want the most out of the education that was paid for.

 That also means...
 I am part of a community and need to keep working on improving it and making it better for the learners who follow.
-Just because I struggled doesn't mean others have to.
+Just because I struggled doesn't mean future students have to.

+How to Start:

 I would like to address the elephant in the room.
 HOW DO I EVEN START?